Moodle: Deployment

 Users can download and install Moodle on a Web server, such as the Apache HTTP Server, and a number of database management systems, such as MySQL, are supported.
 Pre-built combinations of Moodle with a Web server and database are available for Microsoft Windows and Mac.
 Other automated installation approaches exist, such as installing a Debian package, deploying a ready-to-use TurnKey Moodle appliance, using the Bitnami installer, or using a "one-click install" service such as Installatron.

 Certified Moodle Partners provide other Moodle services, including hosting, training, customization and content development.
-This network of providers support development of the Moodle project through royalties.
+This network of providers supports the development of the Moodle project through royalties.

 Interoperability

-Moodle runs without modification on Unix, Linux, FreeBSD, Windows, MacOS, NetWare and any other systems that support PHP and a database, including webhost providers.
+Moodle runs without modification on Unix, Linux, FreeBSD, Windows, MacOS and any other systems that support PHP and a database, including web host providers.